-- Use, possession, manufacture, distribution, transfer, sale or solicitation of illegal drugs on CADA property, including CADA vehicles, or while conducting CADA business; - Use, possession, manufacture, distribution, transfer, or sale of alcohol on CADA property, including CADA vehicles or while conducting CADA business (including CADA business lunches or attendance at CADA sponsored events); - Reporting to work, conducting CADA business, or being on CADA property while impaired by the use of alcohol or drugs, including prescription drugs which may impair the employee's ability to function properly.
+- Use, possession, manufacture, distribution, transfer, sale, or solicitation of illegal drugs on CADA property, including CADA vehicles, or while conducting CADA business; - Use, possession, manufacture, distribution, transfer, or sale of alcohol on CADA property. including CADA vehicles or while conducting CADA business (including CADA business lunches or attendance at CADA sponsored events); - Reporting to work, conducting CADA business, or being on CADA property while impaired by the use of alcohol or drugs. -, including - Reporting usage of prescription drugs, prescription drugs which that may impair the employee's ability to safely perform essential functions of their job. function properly.